Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 When you click on this reference, you will be redirected to your GitLab instance, on the page displaying the commit details of the last commit in the branch ``<branch_name>``.

+.. _gitlab-close-artifacts:

 Close Tuleap artifact with GitLab commit messages
 `````````````````````````````````````````````````

-When integrating a GitLab repository in a Tuleap project, there is an option (disabled by default) that allow to close artifacts in this project based on GitLab commit messages.
+When integrating a GitLab repository in a Tuleap project, there is an option (disabled by default) that allows to close artifacts in this project based on GitLab commit messages.
 If a commit message containing a closing pattern is pushed in a GitLab repository integrated in a Tuleap project and this integration has activated this feature,
 then the artifact will be closed :